handy-campaign860/Aether/README.md

 # 🌌 Aether Python IDE

-A dark, graceful, and highly performant web-based IDE for Python development, designed with a focus on Zen aesthetics, modular space, and in-browser compilation.
+A dark, graceful, and highly performant web-based IDE for Python development, designed with a focus on Zen aesthetics, modular space, and in-browser compilation..

 ---